Deori people

 Scanty information was found in few books and official records.
 The Deori language belongs to the Boro-Garo branch of the Tibeto-Burman language family.
 The community has maintained their racial traits, language, religion, folktales and traditional beliefs through the centuries.
-They were divided into Dibang-goñya(Dibongiya), Midoñya/Tengapaniya, Luitgoñya/Borgoñya, Patorgoñya.
+They were divided into Dibang-goñya (Dibongiya), Midoñya/Tengapaniya, Luitgoñya/Borgoñya, Patorgoñya.
 The native language is retained only by the Dibongiya group.
-They call themselves Jimochãya (literally: Children of the Sun).